Please review the answers to our Frequently Asked Questions to better understand our procedures and philosophies.

 - Upon passing, your application screener will coordinate an appointment for you to visit Frosted Faces Foundation and choose a dog.

 *You have the option to attend an Open House at FFF prior to or during the screening process to meet the Frosted Faces.

 Do you transport animals?

-  We require that families come to San Diego for a character assessment by an FFF Director.
+We require that families come to Frosted Faces Foundation in Ramona, CA for a character assessment by an FFF Director.
 We also require that all of the potential families' dogs be introduced to the Frosted Face.
 If these two things happen, yes, a family may arrange transport for the Frosted Face approved by an FFF Director.
-Fosters must be in the San Diego area to meet requirements.

 This is where it is best to go straight to the contract.
 The contract reads:

 All medical concerns must be brought to the attention of the FFF Advisers immediately to consider and recommend treatment.

 FFF covers all medical expenses pre-approved in writing for Frosted Faces.
 FFF does not cover the expense of exam fees.
 Frosted Faces must be seen at a Rescue Veterinarian if the Forever Foster lives within 20 miles.
 Major procedures or hospitalization may be referred to Rescue Veterinarians out of your area.
 A list of Rescue Veterinarians can be found on the Forever Foster Family Portal.
 Appointment notifications can be scheduled on the Forever Foster Portal to ensure that an FFF Adviser is available to give consent for treatment at the time of your appointment.
 Submit receipts on the Forever Foster Family Portal for reimbursement.